dddrrreee/cs240lx-20spr/labs/2-dynamic-code-gen/PRELAB.md

      description.
 If you need more information you can refer to [the longer instruction chapter (A4)](../../docs/armv6-inst.pdf).

-  2. This [arm assembly talk](./docs/Lecture8.pdf) gives a reasonable overview of the instruction set along with some encodings --- you'll need the later to generate machine code.
+  2. This [arm architecture talk]](./docs/Arm_EE382N_4.pdf)  is a reasonable ARM crash course, which includes an overview of the instruction set along with some encodings --- you'll need the later to generate machine code.

 Optionally, if you'd like some more takes on ARM assembly:
   1. [quick reference](../../docs/arm-asm-quick-ref.pdf) gives a quick
      reference of all the ARM assembly instructions (note: we are not going to use Thumb mode).

-  1. [ARM Hohl](./docs/subroutines.hohl-arm-asm.pdf) talks about how to pass parameters.
+  2. [ARM Hohl](./docs/subroutines.hohl-arm-asm.pdf) talks about how to pass parameters.
-  2. For ARM assembly code, the [ARM asm talk](./docs/Arm_EE382N_4.pdf) is a reasonable crash course.
   3. The ARM manuals in our top-level `docs` directory have the definitive, detailed description of anything you need to know.